davidhodge931/ggblanket/README.md

 -   treats faceting as an aesthetic
 -   pushes x and y limits to the max of the x and y breaks by default
 -   arranges horizontal geom y and col labels etc to be in correct order
+-   converts titles to sentence case by default
--   converts titles and labels to sentence case and comma format by default
+-   converts numeric labels to comma format by default
 -   provides arguments for scale adjustment and legend placement
 -   allows users to access all other non-aesthetic geom functionality
 -   changes default colours, alphas, widths and themes